dimmus/efl/README.md

 - make thorough **code analysis** system.
 Some templates from different projects are provided.
 - optimization: flags, architectures, compilers, memory management.
-It needs detailed analysis of needness (by build and run times, sizes on  disk and in memory, etc).
+It needs detailed analysis of neediness (by build and run times, sizes on  disk and in memory, etc).
-- make seperate development **tools**.
-Some templates provided.
+- make separate development **tools**.
+Some templates were provided.
 - **meson** build system update.
 It's too large, so, may be try to atomize it.
-- automatic and consistent formating: create rules and apply clang-format
+- automatic and consistent formatting: create rules and apply clang-format
-- use the power of github ci system
+- use the power of the github CI system

 # Current tasks

 See [TODO](./TODO) file.

-Pull requests, sugestions and any discussions are wellcome.
+Pull requests, sugestions, and any discussions are welcome.

 # Build

-To build i use helper script `tools/utils_maintenance/build.sh`.
+To build, i use helper script `tools/utils_maintenance/build.sh`.
-For convinience create symlink to `run` in source root folder:
+For convenience, create a symlink to `run` in the source root folder:
 ```bash
 ln -s tools/utils_maintenance/build.sh run
 ```